CNIM Assault Bridges and Floating Bridges

-CNIM Group designs and produces turnkey industrial solutions with high technological content and offers expertise, services and operating solutions in the fields of Environment, Energy, Defense and Industry.
-CNIM is based on a stable family shareholding, guaranteeing its development.
+CNIM Group designs and produces turnkey industrial solutions with high technological content and offers expertise, services and operating solutions in the fields of environment, energy, defence and industry.

-CNIM is a leader in the design and manufacture of fast deployment military bridges of all kinds, including floating, dry-support, assault, logistic and rafts.
+CNIM is a leader in the design and manufacture of fast deployment military bridges of all kinds, including assault, floating and logistic bridges and rafts.

 The modular assault bridge developed by CNIM is currently the most innovative forward bridging system in the world.
-The system’s originality resides in the fact that the length of the bridge can be adjusted according to the width of the gap that has to be crossed.
+The system’s originality resides in the fact that the length of the bridge can be adjusted, at the last moment, according to the width of the gap that has to be crossed.

 The modular nature of the bridge ensures greater operational efficiency and also represents a more cost-effective solution since it makes it possible to reduce the size of the assault bridge fleet.

-This bridging system is transported by a vehicle equipped with tendriving wheels, thus offering the advantage of excellent mobility and lower ownership costs than caterpillar-tracked vehicles.
+This bridging system is transported by a vehicle equipped with ten driving wheels, therefore offering the advantage of excellent mobility and lower ownership costs than caterpillar-tracked vehicles.

-The PFM has been in active service with the French army and several foreign armies (e.g. Swiss, Italian, Malaysian...) for a number of years now.
+It is an all-in-one product with no limitations in bridge length.
+The PFM has been in active service with the French army and several foreign armies, including the Swiss, Italian and Malaysian service for many years now.